helemanc/PartyNAO/README.md

 ----

 Once started, our program will:
-- select a song randomly form *Music* folder
+- select a song randomly from the *Music* folder
 - plot its amplitude
 - run simulated annealing algorithm
 - find the best sequence of moves for the selected song
 - automatically start the music and the choreography: let's party NAO!
 ## Demo
-In [this](https://github.com/helemanc/PartyNAO/demo) folder you can find a short demo of our application in *.mp4* format.
+In [this](https://github.com/helemanc/PartyNAO/tree/main/demo) folder you can find a short demo of our application in *.mp4* format.

 ## Authors
 Eleonora Mancini, Francesco Rambaldi